oczki/soldat-yamero/README.md

 After each map, the user's "bad points" are reset to 0.

+If a player is camping in one spot, he gets one bad point per three seconds.
+He gets additional points for crouching/proning and holding the sniper rifle (Barrett).
+In other words, if he is a full-blown camper, he gets three points every three seconds, meaning he'll get warned after just 12 seconds (default value of **Camp_Warn**).

 Player is marked as AFK if he is _on_, or _directly under_ his team's spawn point.
 If he moves from that point, his AFK counter is immediately reset.